h5bp/html5please/posts/paged-media.md

 polyfillurls:
 moreurl: http://css3clickchart.com/#paged-media

-This spec is actively under development, so we recommend you wait until there are enough implementations around.
+This specification is actively under development and thus still in flux.
+We recommend you wait until it has matured, and multiple implementations are available.